2014-2015 Annual Report

 Also, in order to recognize member accomplishments and achievements in helping to advance the FM industry, IFMA created a Member of the Month program.
 IFMA members are nominated by their peers to be considered for this honor.
 Information on the nominees is posted on IFMA’s Online Community where members can vote for each month’s winner.

-Members are increasingly taking advantage of the members-only Benefit of the Month offering, which provides them no-cost access to a new and interesting FM benefit each month.
-These benefits typically include free webinars, reports and profession-specific materials.
-Included in the past year’s offerings were access to an exclusive IFMA Foundation report on violence in the workplace and a specially created FMJ edition featuring the top six articles from 2013.
-All previous benefit of the month offerings are archived on the IFMA website and accessible to IFMA members.
+Members are increasingly taking advantage of the members-only Benefit of the Month offerings, which provide no-cost access to exclusive membership benefits, such as free webinars, reports and profession-specific materials, each month.
+Included in the past year’s offerings were webinars on Service Management 3.0 and Advancing Your FM Career.
+All previous Benefit of the Month offerings are archived on the IFMA website and accessible to IFMA members.

 Education & Credentials